bb-agent/module_recon/README.md

 v1.0
 ---------------------------------
-- FruityWifi v2.1 is required
+- BlackBulb v2.1 is required
 - mitmproxy is required